robertblackwell/ubuntu-setup/README.md

 	cat ~/.ssh/id_dsa.pub | ssh user@remotehost 'cat >> ~/.ssh/authorized_keys'

-Tis can be done with the command
+This can be done with the command

 |Commands|
 |------------------------|